Cal/OSHA Training for General Industry is a 100% online course designed to assist entry-level workers in satisfying Cal/OSHA training requirements.

-Train at your own pace and instantly print your Cal/OSHA certification after you complete the course.
-You will also earn a wallet-sized OSHA 10 DOL card that is printed on durable plastic and accepted nationwide.
+Train at your own pace and instantly print your Cal/OSHA certificate of completion after you complete the course.
+This course package also offers a separate OSHA-authorized Outreach training, which provides a nationally accepted OSHA DOL card.

 Entry-Level General Industry Workers in California